line/kotlin-jdsl/reactive-core/README.md

 As written above, ReactiveQuery is similar to JPA 2.2's [TypedQuery](https://docs.oracle.com/javaee/6/api/javax/persistence/TypedQuery.html), but with many missing parts.
 It is also similar to Hibernate's [ReactiveQuery](https://hibernate.org/reactive/documentation/1.1/javadocs/org/hibernate/reactive/session/ReactiveQuery.html), but similarly, many parts are omitted.
-If so, what should I do with the rest of the query methods used in JPA or Hibernate?
+If so, what should you do with the rest of the query methods used in JPA or Hibernate?
 The answer is right there in the unwrap method.
 You can check the example code using unwrap in the description a little further below.